phaser-cli/phaser-cli/README.md

 will create a new folder matching the specified `project-name` and will generate all the required files.

+Currently the only boilerplate available to use is TypeScript, but this may change in the future.

 ```bash
 npm install -g @phaser-cli/cli
 # or